 Sir Elton Hercules John, CBE, is one of the most highly acclaimed and successful solo artists of all time.
-He has achieved 35 gold and 25 platinum albums, has sold more than 250 million records worldwide, and holds the record for the biggest selling single of all time.
-Over the five decades since his career began in 1969, Elton has played more than 3,500 concerts worldwide.
+He has achieved 37 gold and 27 multi-platinum albums, has sold more than 250 million records worldwide, and holds the record for the biggest selling single of all time.
+Over the five decades since his career began in 1969, Elton has played more than 3,500 concerts in over 80 countries.

 Elton is the third most successful artist in the history of the American charts, behind only Elvis Presley and the Beatles.
 He has had 56 top 40 singles in the United States, a total second only to Elvis Presley.
 He achieved seven #1 albums in the three-and-a-half-year period from 1972 to 1975 — a period of concentrated success surpassed only by the Beatles.

 Elton was born on March 25, 1947, in Pinner, Middlesex, England, and given the name Reginald Kenneth Dwight.
 At the age of three he astonished his family by sitting at the piano and playing The Skater’s Waltz by ear.
 At the age of 11 he was awarded a scholarship as a Junior Exhibitor at the Royal Academy of Music and he attended the Academy on Saturday mornings for the next four years.

 Elton playing piano at age 6